TEMPLE EMANU-EL

 The Jewish Community Library

 HaSifriyah is a warm and inviting place for members to meet and relax.
-Our collection of over three thousand titles contains books, music and videos covering all aspects of Jewish thought – religion, philosophy, fiction, biography, history and more – for children, teens and adults.
-Most materials are available for checkout by Temple members.
+Our collection of over three thousand titles contains books, music, and videos covering all aspects of Jewish thought—religion, philosophy, fiction, biography, history, and more—for children, teens, and adults.
+Most materials are available for checkout by temple members.
 If HaSifriyah is not staffed during your visit, please sign out your items on the check-out sheet located on the circulation desk.

-Please contact Paula Breger at Library@TempleEmanu-El.org with any questions about HaSifriyah or its programs.
+Please contact Paula Breger at [email protected] with any questions about HaSifriyah or its programs.

 Browse or search our catalog,